sigadore/docker-examples/asterionDB/objVaultwebApp/README.md

 1. Move the Dockerfile from this repository to the current location
 1. For the asterionDB WebApp, copy the file public/assets/asteriondb_config.example to public/assets/asteriondb_config.js _Changing the assignment for `asterionRestAPI` to an appropriate URL.
-1. Use the following command to  Build an Image `docker build -t objvault-webapp:latest .`
+1. Use the following command to  Build an Image `docker build --target=build -t objvault-webapp:build .`
-1. Create a container using
+1. For Development, Create a container using the image containing the _build_ tag.
-`docker rm webapp 2>/dev/null;docker run -d -p 3000:3000 --name webapp objvault-webapp && docker logs webapp`
+`docker rm webapp 2>/dev/null;docker run -d -p 3000:3000 --name webapp objvault-webapp:build && docker logs webapp` _After development / testing is completed, the final Production Image (harvesting the fruits of the ReactJS Library_
+1. For Production, Build the Production Image using:
+`docker build -t objvault-webapp:latest .`
+1. Now a Production deployment from a lightweight image can be started `docker run -d -p8080:80 --name webapp-prod objvault:latest && docker logs webapp-prod`

 ### Notes
 1. More information on this product is available at https://www.asteriondb.com
+1. The project has gone from a simple nodejs application deployment to development / production packaging options.